 CallingDefaultClient to Teams will also affect calls to Skype for Business IP phones.
 Incoming calls will not be received on the phones and will only ring Teams clients.
 Please consult the Skype for Business to Microsoft Teams Capabilities Roadmap for information about support for existing certified SIP phones.

-How to configure Teams to receive PSTN calls
+How to configure users to receive PSTN calls in Teams

 Grant-CsTeamsInteropPolicy -PolicyName tag:DisallowOverrideCallingTeamsChatTeams -Identity email@example.com